This post may contain affiliate sales links. Please read my disclosure policy.

 Believe it or not, this french toast casserole is SO much simpler than making actual french toast.
 Less prep work and tastes just as delicious if not more so, thanks to that sweet streusel.

-- Cool slightly before cutting into squares and serving with powdered sugar, maple syrup, whipped cream, fresh fruit, etc..
+Cool 10-15 minutes before cutting into squares and serving.
+Top with powdered sugar and serve with warm maple syrup, fresh fruit, whipped cream, or anything else you’d like.

 Making Overnight French Toast Casserole